 - Pregnant women do NOT have to meet work or community service requirements.

-- Parents above the poverty level who fail to pay premiums for 60 days will lose coverage and be locked out from reenrollment for six months.
-They can reenter early if they catch up on some of their premium costs and if they take a financial or health literacy course.
-Parents below the poverty level who fail to pay premiums will be required to make copayments.
+- Adults above the poverty level who fail to pay premiums for 60 days or fail to report changes that may affect eligibility within 10 days will lose coverage and be locked out from reenrollment for six months.
+They can re-enter early if they catch up on some of their premium costs and if they take a financial or health literacy course.
+Adults below the poverty level who fail to pay premiums will be required to make copayments.
 They will not lose coverage or be locked out, but their My Rewards Account will be suspended.

-- Parents who are the primary caregiver of a dependent child or adult, or who are medically frail, are exempt from work and community service requirements.
+- Parents or other adults who are the primary caregiver of a dependent child or adult, or who are medically frail, are exempt from work and community service requirements.

-- Parents will NOT receive retroactive coverage, meaning when they enroll in coverage, the coverage start date will NOT be backdated to cover already received medical services.
+- Adults will NOT receive retroactive coverage, meaning when they enroll in coverage, the coverage start date will NOT be backdated to cover already received medical services.

 Frequently Asked Questions About Kentucky’s Proposed 1115 Medicaid Waiver